 What is the national living wage?

-The national living wage is the new statutory minimum wage rate that must be paid to workers aged 25 and over from 1 April 2016.
-The rate of the national living wage is initially set at £7.20 per hour.
+The national living wage is the statutory minimum wage rate that must be paid to workers aged 23 and over.
+The rate of the national living wage is £8.91 per hour from 1 April 2021.

 The age threshold for entitlement to the national living wage rate reduced from 25 to 23 on 1 April 2021.